Anchored Decoding: Provably Reducing Copyright Risk for Any Language Model: General Information

 While many techniques are heuristic, \citet{vyas2023provablecopyrightprotectiongenerative} formalizes the theoretical notion of provable copyright protection at inference time via $K$-Near Access Freeness, which forms the groundwork to \ours{}. \ours{} shares theoretical similarities to \textsc{CP-Fuse}~\citep{abad2025copyrightprotected}, which to our knowledge is the only other $K$-NAF--inspired algorithm, but we note a few differences.
 First, \textsc{CP-Fuse} assumes that copyright-infringing datapoints are not known \emph{a priori}, and thus requires an LM pair trained on discrete data shards, where no single datum appears in both models' training sets.
 This restriction is quite unrealistic for off-the-shelf, production-grade LLMs, whose data provenance is often unknown or undisclosed.
 In contrast, \ours{} implicitly assumes that the set of copyright-infringing data is known and may be in $p_r$, but not $p_s$.
 Second, \textsc{CP-Fuse} is a pointwise baseline and does not allow the user to specify a preferred risk tolerance; in our experiments, this manifests as degraded utility.
 On the other hand, \ours{} exposes a control knob that allows for tuning of the risk-utility trade-off curve.

 \paragraph{Two-model decoding methods.} \ours{} belongs to a proliferative body of literature that proposes to decode using asymmetric model pairs.
-One category focuses on expert-guided generation via model arithmetic~\citep{liu-etal-2021-dexperts, li-etal-2023-contrastive}, which involves amplifying a high-capability ``expert" model by downweighting undesirable characteristics from an ``amateur" model.
-Another class employs a drafter-verifier framework to accelerate inference, and notably includes speculative decoding~\citep{chen2023acceleratinglargelanguagemodel,leviathan2023fast, eagle}, in which a lightweight draft model proposes candidates for a larger model to verify.
+One category focuses on expert-guided generation via model arithmetic~\citep{liu-etal-2021-dexperts, li-etal-2023-contrastive}, which involves amplifying a high-capability ``expert" model by downweighting undesirable characteristics from an ``amateur" model, ultimately favoring tokens with high expert-over-amateur scores to improve utility.
+In contrast, our projection is derived from an objective that explicitly trades off utility against copying risk.
+This distinction also underlies the theoretical guarantees for our method, which these methods do not not provide.
+Another class of decoding strategies employs a drafter-verifier framework to accelerate inference, and notably includes speculative decoding~\citep{chen2023acceleratinglargelanguagemodel,leviathan2023fast, eagle}, in which a lightweight draft model proposes candidates for a larger model to verify.
 Our approach employs a dual-model structure with a different objective: rather than optimizing purely for downstream performance or efficiency, \ours{} seeks to generate text with less copyright infringement in a utility-preserving manner.

 Closest to \ours{} is \textsc{TokenSwap}~\citep{prashant2025tokenswap}, which operates with a mismatched-size model pair and leverages the empirical observation that smaller models tend to memorize less than the larger one~\citep{kandpal2023large}.
 This heuristic is rather coarse: both models can still reproduce protected text, especially for spans that appear frequently in pre-training corpora.
 Moreover, \textsc{TokenSwap} relies on swapping a predefined list of common English tokens (largely function/grammar tokens), which limits its portability across languages and cannot address copying events that do not pass through the chosen token set. \ours{} bypasses both limitations through (i) an explicit safe–risky model pairing (rather than relying on model size as a proxy for memorization) and (ii) distribution-level fusion that enforces a divergence budget to the safe model at every decoding step.